ProjectOpenCannibal/Hab/README.md

 To run Hab in your own IRC channel first make sure you have ghc and the Haskell Platform installed on your PC. http://www.haskell.org/platform/

-After that is complete you clone this repo and reconfigure the connection variables found in Socket.hs
+After that is complete clone this repo and reconfigure the connection variables found in Socket.hs

 The following variables need to be modified before running Hab